-Breakfast at the Splendide Royal is served in the ‘Crystal Lounge’, a room on the top floor which is white, spotless, well-run and offers lovely views of Rome through its wall of plate-glass.
-Here I was looked after with exceptional kindness by waiter Gianmarco Panico.
+Breakfast at the Splendide Royal is served in the ‘Crystal Lounge’, a room on the top floor which is white, spotless, well-run and offers lovely views of Rome through its walls of plate-glass.
+Here I experienced the exceptional kindness by Gianmarco Panico (pictured with your correspondent).
 He brought to me lovely, freshly-cooked croissants (and I can never resists croissants when they are warm and yielding), white porcelain pots of coffee, supplies of ice cubes and, of course, my concluding cappuccino.
-From the buffet I secured other comestibles of high quality, including scrambled eggs, mushrooms, sausages, strawberries, melon and pineapple.
-Gianmarco’s enthusiasm for providing me with good service typified the members of staff I encountered – a tribute to the excellent General Manager, Nicolino Grigio (pictured), a jovial gentleman I first encountered when he managed the Grand Hotel Excelsior Vittoria in Sorrento.
+From the buffet I secured other comestibles of high quality, including scrambled eggs, mushrooms, strawberries, pineapple and slices of crusty bread.
+Gianmarco’s enthusiasm for providing me with good service typified the members of staff I encountered.